What is Risk Management?

 Risk Management Examples

-There are a number of different risk management practices that an organization can use, depending on its size and specific needs.
+There are a number of different risk management practices that an organization can use, depending on its size and specific needs, to enhance their risk-based decision-making.
 Some standard examples include:

 - Compliance Risks – Companies need to keep an eye on their compliance regularly.
 This means checking all their current processes, procedures, and technologies, and making sure they stay up to date.
 A risk management system can help with this.